Water Cooler Leichardt

 Coffee has a slight diuretic effect, so that a cup of coffee does not provide the same amount of water as a glass of water.
 We sometimes hear that we have to drink one and a half liters of water on top of all other drinks.
 That is not true: everything that is drinkable - coffee, tea, soup, soft drinks, milk ... - counts.
 However, you should keep in mind that coffee and tea have a slight diuretic effect, so that a cup of coffee does not provide the same amount of water as a glass of water.
 That effect is much greater with alcohol; the moisture loss that causes (multiple glasses) alcohol must be compensated by drinking more water.
 Soft drinks, milk and fruit juice may be suitable for our water supply, they also contain calories.
 An excess of these drinks therefore entails other health risks.
 So drink plenty of water from your Water Cooler Leichardt.

 Drinking too little water has several important unwanted effects for the body and mind:

 - A greater risk of health problems.
 Anti-colds and drinking water.

 - Every system in our body depends on water.
 For example, water rinses the toxins away from vital organs and carries nutrients to the cells.
 It helps the brain and the kidneys to function properly and improves the immune system.

 - A first consequence of a lack of water is dehydration.
 Symptoms are thirsty, dry or sticky mouth, tongue, lips or skin and light headache.
 What does drinking water really does for your skin.
 Severe dehydration symptoms include lethargy, dizziness, bladder problems, confusion and pain in the chest area.
+Healthy drink water from your Water Cooler Leichardt.
 Older people and young children are at greater risk of dehydration.

 - Several studies have shown a link between drinking more water and a reduced risk of heart attack, kidney stones, colon cancer and bladder cancer.